nguyenpham/FelicityEgtb/docs/Perft.md

 Board representation
 --------------------

 The board of Felicity EGTB uses the mailbox technique.
+We love that representation because of being simple and easily support multi chess variants.
 We start by taking the board from our OCGDB code project (another of our open-source projects), add Perft code.
 To know how fast our perft is, we compare it with Stockfish 16.1.
 Stockfish is compiled for standard x86-64 (make -j profile-build ARCH=x86-64) without using any special struct such as BMI, or AVX).
 All run on my old computer iMac 3.6 GHz Quad-Core Intel Core i7 (7-year-old)

 Stockish run for pertf 5 with starting position and took 24 ms